CSU-Theory-Suite/theory-suite-wiki/sphinx/_build/html/_sources/computing_resources/paton_computing_resources.rst.txt

     typing the long hostname each time you want to access another computer.

-Before you can access either of these computers, you will have to create accounts for both expanse and bridges2, as well as ACCESS in order to use the resources.
+Before you can access either of these computers, you will have to create accounts for both Expanse and Bridges2, as well as ACCESS in order to use the resources.

 .. note::